andrewpknight/zoomGroupStats/README.md

 devtools::install_github("andrewpknight/zoomGroupStats")
 ```

-This package is based on an initial set of functions that I created in April of 2020.
+Finally, the `zoomGroupStats` package is an outgrwoth of a primitive set of functions that I created in April of 2020.
 If you were using those functions and would like to continue doing so, you can access them using:

 ``` r
 source("http://apknight.org/zoomGroupStats_deprecated.R")